Presidency of Recep Tayyip Erdoğan: 2016 coup attempt

-In April 2017, Turkey blocked all access to Wikipedia over a content dispute.

 State of emergency and purges

-On 20 July 2016, President Erdoğan declared the state of emergency, citing the coup d'état attempt as justification.
+On 20 July 2016, five days after the coup attempt, Erdoğan declared a state of emergency.
 It was first scheduled to last three months.
 The Turkish parliament approved this measure.
 The state of emergency was later extended for another three months, amidst the ongoing 2016 Turkish purges including comprehensive purges of independent media and detention of tens of thousands of Turkish citizens politically opposed to Erdoğan.
 More than 50,000 people have been arrested and over 160,000 fired from their jobs by March 2018.

 In August 2016, Erdoğan began rounding up journalists who had been publishing, or who were about to publish articles questioning corruption within the Erdoğan administration, and incarcerating them.
 The number of Turkish journalists jailed by Turkey is higher than any other country, including all of those journalists currently jailed in North Korea, Cuba, Russia, and China combined.

 In the wake of the coup attempt of July 2016 the Erdoğan administration began rounding up tens of thousands of individuals, both from within the government, and from the public sector, and incarcerating them on charges of alleged "terrorism."
 As a result of these arrests, many in the international community complained about the lack of proper judicial process in the incarceration of Erdoğan's opposition.

 In April 2017 Erdoğan successfully sponsored legislation effectively making it illegal for the Turkish legislative branch to investigate his executive branch of government.
 Without the checks and balances of freedom of speech, and the freedom of the Turkish legislature to hold him accountable for his actions, many have likened Turkey's current form of government to a dictatorship with only nominal forms of democracy in practice.
 At the time of Erdoğan's successful passing of the most recent legislation silencing his opposition, United States President Donald Trump called Erdoğan to congratulate him for his "recent referendum victory."